Julia and Todd talk about new ways people are getting in shape beyond the basic gym membership.

 They do like jumping jacks.

-'Jumping jacks' are a form of exercise where you start standing up with your hands by your side and then you jump and open both your arms and your legs, then you jump again to return to a starting position.
+'Jumping jacks' are a form of exercise where you start standing up with your hands by your side and then jump and open both your arms and your legs, then you jump again to return to the starting position.
 Notice the following:

 - Jumping jacks are sometimes difficult for children to